 This isn’t an exam you can cram for and do well; it requires lots of preparation.
 You need to become familiar with the SAT—the types of questions it asks, what right and wrong answer choices look like, how you need to pace yourself to finish on time, et cetera—to do your best.

-You should study for the SAT over the course of at least three or four months, although five or six is best.
-Make the SAT your biggest priority after family and school, and do your work on a consistent schedule each day.
-Also, you should take full, timed practice tests on a consistent basis.
+You should study for the SAT every day over the course of a few months.
+Make the SAT your biggest priority after family and school work, and do your studying on a consistent schedule.
+You should also take timed practice tests on a weekly basis.

-This plan is your formula for SAT success.
-If you’re looking for help with the SAT, check out our SAT prep course here at Prep Expert.
-More on your ideal course of study below.
+This is your formula for SAT success.
+If you’re looking for help with the exam, check out Prep Expert’s SAT prep course.
+More on the ideal course of study below.

-Develop A Study Schedule
+Develop A Consistent Study Schedule

 You need to study consistently over a period of several months in order to do your best on the SAT.